woocommerce/woocommerce/docs/extension-development/woocommerce-plugin-api-callback.md

 ## Overview

-This document provides a detailed guide on how to use the WooCommerce Plugin API to initiate callbacks for plugin actions, especially for gateways and classes not initialized by default.
+This document provides a guide on how to use the WooCommerce Plugin API to initiate callbacks for plugin actions, especially for gateways and classes not initialized by default.

 ## Callback URL Structure